Akryum/vue-cli-plugin-apollo/README.md

 import { createProvider } from './vue-apollo'
 ```

-Then in the root instance, set the `provide` option:
+Then in the root instance, set the `apolloProvider` option:

 ```js
 new Vue({